-(10) I have seen six geese
+(19) I have seen six geese.

-so that (9) does not involve that "flock" stands for a certain specific entity.
+so that (18) does not involve that "flock" stands for a certain specific entity.

-For Baxter speaking of the sum of the X would be just another way of speaking plurally of the X. Unfortunately, mereology does not have just this eliminative use of the sums, since each individual in mereology is the sum of its parts.
+For Baxter, speaking of the sum of the X would be just another way of speaking plurally of the X. Unfortunately, mereology does not have just this eliminative use of the sums, since each individual in mereology is the sum of its parts.
+Even referring to a single individual is referring to a sum.
 If there are individuals, there are sums too!

-Van Inwagen replies to Baxter's in ([Van Inwagen 1994]).
+Van Inwagen replies to Baxter's in Van Inwagen, 1994.
 Consider Baxter's example of the land and its six parcels and express the fact that there are two parcels with a different size.
 We will use a quantified sentence with the following form:

-(11) $\exists x \exists y \exists z (y < x \land z < x \land \neg G(y, z))$ where "<" stands for the relation "... is part of ..." and "G" stands for the relation "... has the same size of ...".
+(20) $$\exists x \exists y \exists z (y \le x \land z \le x \land \neg G(y, z))$$ where "<" stands for the relation "... is part of ..." and "G" stands for the relation "... has the same size of ...".
 On how many objects do we quantify?
 It seems that we must quantify on seven entities, because the first existential quantifier is exemplified by the whole.
 End of van Inwagen's argument.

-One could reply by arguing that, using the plural language (11) could be rewritten quantifying - singularly and plurally - just on the six parts:
+One could reply by arguing that, using the plural language, (20) could be rewritten quantifying - singularly and plurally - just on the six parts:

-(11\) Among the X two of them have a different size.
+(20) Among the X two of them have a different size.